Hiteshgautam01/Piezo-Electricity-in-Shoes-Android-App/README.md

 4. Charging Status
 5. Battery Type
 6. Voltage
+7. Battery Percentage

-and while charging the battery icon will blink
+and while charging the battery icon will blink.